MEDICAL ADVICE TO ALL PARTICIPANTS

 Your GP can email: firstname.lastname@example.org

 Although we cannot advise individually, please ensure you also notify us if you have a medical condition.
-We request that you include full details of any medical problems, medication, allergies and contact details on the back of your running number, should we need to treat you during the event.
+We request that you include full details of any medical problems, medication, allergies and contact details on the back of your bike number, should we need to treat you during the event.

-If you have previously encountered any significant medical problems while taking part in a sporting event, such as heat or hydration issues, it is especially important that you check with your medical advisers and/or a sports physician whether or not you should take part in the Brighton Trail Marathon or 10k.
+If you have previously encountered any significant medical problems while taking part in a sporting event, such as heat or hydration issues, it is especially important that you check with your medical advisers and/or a sports physician whether or not you should take part in the Brighton Trail Marathon or Brighton Trail 10k.

 Whether or not you have a medical problem, it is important that you regularly carry out your own medical risk assessment regarding your ability to train and take part.
 Every day you need to decide whether you are fit to train.
 It is essential that you do not take part if you are ill or have recently been ill.
 For example you should not run the marathon if you have a viral infection; even a bad cold can be harmful when pushing your body to this level.